Best Florida LPN Programs - 2020

 To become an LPN in Florida, this practical nursing program can be considered.
 It comes with the flexibility to choose from - a 13-month full-time or 25-month part-time course.
 In addition to the class work and practical lab sessions, you will receive hands-on training in various healthcare facilities to master your professional skills.
 The curriculum is well thought out and includes subject areas of contemporary relevance such as medications administration and legal framework among others.

 Widely known for its academic rigor, Sheridan Technical Center, Hollywood offers an excellent environment for experiential learning.
 The responsible stewardship, illustrious faculty members, helpful administration, and well-equipped campus make the college a right place to kick-start your nursing career.
 The institute also offers career services for students to help them find the right kind of opportunity in the future.

-This 1,350 hours long LPN program gives you a comprehensive exposure on a wide range of subjects including surgery, pediatrics, obstetrics etc. Along with the theoretical instructions, you will receive real-world exposure through lab practical and clinical sessions.
+Among the credible LPN programs in FL, the 1,350 hours long curriculum is comprehensive and provides for exposure on a wide range of subjects including surgery, pediatrics, and obstetrics.
+Along with the theoretical instructions, you will receive real-world exposure through lab practical and clinical sessions.
 On successful completion of the course, you can either start working immediately under a registered physician or pursue a higher degree in the field of nursing.

 Committed to achieving highest standards of academic excellence, Withlacoochee Technical College, Inverness is a well-trusted name in the field of nursing education.
 It follows the philosophy of collaborative learning and encourages open dialogue to enhance students’ participation.
 The ultra-modern campus is equipped with all amenities and makes the college an ideal place for learning and continuous growth.